richardmukechiwa/Medical_Charges-Prediction-Random-Forest-Regression/README.md

 **Why Random Forest?:** Given the non-linear relationships in the data, Random Forest performed well in capturing the complexity of the features.

+**Model Tuning:** Hyperparameter tuning was performed using GridSearchCV to optimize the number of estimators and tree depth.

 ### Evaluation Metrics

 #### **Performance Metrics:**